defundnupd/defundnupd.com/content/blog/july-1-2020/index.md

 In response, Northeastern community members sent [this email](https://docs.google.com/document/d/1B6nZ6IYJAx33Ii-DczfHvU2O6ujvvEyKiKJjPkr_Nm0/edit?usp=sharing) over 120 times to Chancellor Ken Henderson, VP Madeleine Estabrook, Dean Robert Jose, Dean James Hackney, and other administrators.
 The emails included [this fact sheet](https://drive.google.com/file/d/1gURGaR3ESA5gV_kaSZb7aw80rrFQMcYQ/view) on why we must defund and demilitarize NUPD.
 We also asked students to tweet at President Aoun and sign onto the #BlackAtNU platform.

-Below are responses to our emails from various admin.
+Below are some responses to our emails from admin.

 **VP Madeleine Estabrook:** "Thank you for sharing your concerns about NUPD.
 I appreciate your taking the time to weigh in on these important issues.